 Plant safety and security

 IoT integrated big data analysis can enhance the overall worker’s safety in the plant.
-By analyzing the Key Performance Indicators of health and safety, such as a number of injuries, illness rate, vehicle incidents and property damage or loss during regular operations.
+By analyzing the Key Performance Indicators of health and safety, such as the number of injuries, illness rate, vehicle incidents, and property damage or loss during regular operations.
 Thus, efficient monitoring allows for better safety.

 Logistics and supply chain optimization

-Whether its vendor management, fleet management, product enhancement, equipment maintenance— IoT is transforming the whole processes.
+Whether it’s vendor management, fleet management, product enhancement, equipment maintenance— IoT is transforming the whole process.

 The utilization of IoT sensors in manufacturing equipment allows condition-based maintenance alerts.
 There are a lot of analytic machine tools that are designed to work within certain temperature and vibration ranges.